Spray Foam Insulation Kits FAQs

 Wear Isocyanate rubber gloves to protect your skin.
-Consider getting a tyvek suit for $11.99 to protect your clothes.
+Use a Tyvek Suit to protect your clothes.
 If you do get it on your skin, scrub repeatedly with soap (abrasive cleaner or pumice soap works best) and water.
 Apply hand cream if irritation develops, and consult a physician if it persists.

 Questions?
 Call your U.S. Based Customer Support Team at 1-800-516-0949